wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 }
 ```

 And so on.
 Why make the model checker choose cells nondeterministically?
-We can connect this to Figure 2 and 3 and the explanation that followed.
+We can connect this to Figures 2 and 3 and the explanation that followed.
 By organizing regions and their cells as shown in these figures you can see how this structure helps the model checker systematically explore all combinations—by branching through every possible choice at each level.

 We also define a few variables at the top of the model: